Santa Barbara is one of my favorite places to visit in the U.S., and there are so many beautiful things to do in Santa Barbara!

 You can watch a webinar where I explain all about visiting Channel Islands National Park in the video library inside our Families Fly Free membership where we teach you my simple Fly Free Formula to always be able to fly your family free using travel rewards.

 Then spend the day kayaking (we booked with Santa Barbara Adventure Company, whose guides were great!) into sea caves among sea lions and amidst beautiful waters on this entirely natural island.
+I can’t recommend this activity enough!

 5. Walk Around the Wharf